ArcBees/dev-site/site/src/main/markdown/gwtp/index.md

 * Organize your internationalization strings.

 ##Notes
-**GWTP** is a fork of gwt-dispatch and gwt-presenter, many thanks to the original authors of these packages.
+**GWTP** is a fork of gwt-dispatch and gwt-presenter, many thanks to the original authors of these libraries.
 If you're used to gwt-presenter, you might like to see how it compares to **GWTP**.